anistark/shimmer-cli-nodejs/README.md

   - mint: Mint new NFT
   - send: Send NFT to an address
 - send: Send SMR to an address
+- token
+  - new: Create new Native Token
+  - mint: Mint new Native Token
+  - send: Send Native Token to an address

 ### Contribution Open